 No Repricing.
-The Restated Equity Plan prohibits the repricing or other exchange of underwater stock options or stock appreciation rights without prior stockholder approval.
+The Restated Equity Plan prohibits the repricing or other exchange of underwater stock options or stock appreciation rights for new awards or cash without prior stockholder approval.

 Amendment and Termination of the Plan.
-The Restated Equity Plan may be wholly or partially amended or otherwise modified, suspended or terminated at any time or from time to time by the Board of Directors or the Compensation and Human Resources Committee.
-However, without approval of the stockholders of ViaSat, the Restated Equity Plan may not be amended to (1) increase the maximum number of shares issuable upon exercise of equity awards granted under the Restated Equity Plan and (2) no action of the Board or the Compensation and Human Resources Committee may be taken that would otherwise require stockholder approval as a matter of applicable law, regulation or rule.
-The Restated Equity Plan will continue until terminated by the Board of Directors or the Compensation and Human Resources Committee.
-No incentive stock options may be granted under the Restated Equity Plan after June 21, 2020.
+The Restated Equity Plan may be wholly or partially amended or otherwise modified, suspended or terminated at any time or from time to time by the plan administrator.
+However, without approval of the stockholders of ViaSat, the Restated Equity Plan may not be amended to (1) increase the maximum number of shares issuable upon exercise of equity awards granted under the Restated Equity Plan, (2) increase the annual award limits applicable to participants, and (3) no action of the plan administrator may be taken that would otherwise require stockholder approval as a matter of applicable law, regulation or rule.
+The Restated Equity Plan will continue until terminated by the plan administrator.
+No incentive stock options may be granted under the Restated Equity Plan after June 15, 2025.